itabesamesa/minesweeper_4d_rs/README.md

 # minesweeper_4d

-This is a [Ratatui] app and my 8th minesweeper variant, 7th multidimensional one (assuming the one I abandoned was supposed to be 4D), 4th public and 2nd (excluding the abandoned one) 1-4D one.
+This is a [Ratatui] app and my 8th minesweeper variant, 7th multidimensional one (assuming all the ones I abandoned where at least supposed to be 4D), 4th public and 2nd (excluding the 3 abandoned ones) 4D one.

 [Ratatui]: https://ratatui.rs